Healing space for reflection and emotional clarity

 Areas of Focus

-You may be determined not to repeat what you experienced growing up, yet still find yourself reacting in ways you never intended.
+You are determined not to repeat what you experienced growing up.

 It’s your time to turn the tide.